statiagov/gesmew/guides/content/developer/core/payments.md

 ### Processing Walkthrough

-When an order is completed in gesmew, each `Payment` object associated with the order has the `process!` method called on it (unless `payment_required?` for the order returns `false`), in order to attempt to automatically fulfill the payment required for the order.
+When an inspection is completed in gesmew, each `Payment` object associated with the inspection has the `process!` method called on it (unless `payment_required?` for the inspection returns `false`), in inspection to attempt to automatically fulfill the payment required for the inspection.
 If the payment method requires a source, and the payment has a source associated with it, then Gesmew will attempt to process the payment.
 Otherwise, the payment will need to be processed manually.

 If the `PaymentMethod` object is configured to auto-capture payments, then the `Payment#purchase!` method will be called, which will call `PaymentMethod#purchase` like this: